Aroueterra/RPG_Framework/README.md

 Commands are case-sensistive.
 All inputted text must be in lower-case, unless stated otherwise.

-In combat with a creature after a 'kill [beast]' command is issued, the console will only accepter integers.
+In combat with a creature after a 'kill [beast]' command is issued, the console will only accept integer values.

 _For more examples and usage, please refer to the [Wiki][wiki]._